-Before the GPU can start with the interpretation, the data needs to be sent to the GPU.
+Before the GPU can start with the interpretation, the data needs to be present on it.
 Because the variables are already in matrix form, transferring the data is fairly straightforward.
 Memory must be allocated in the global memory of the GPU and then be copied from RAM into the allocated memory.
 Allocating memory and transferring the data to the GPU is handled implicitly by the CuArray type provided by CUDA.jl.